-The Tetl’it Gwich’in plan to host a traditional camp offering young people, elders, and others the opportunity to learn traditional activities.
+The Tetl’it Gwich’in won $95,000 for their plan to host a traditional camp offering young people, elders, and others the opportunity to learn traditional activities.
 The focus is on human resources and continuity of knowledge: hiring knowledgeable people to teach, and a rotating Tetl’it Gwich’in family in residence seeking to learn and assist around the camp.
-This project would bring fishing and other traditional activities to the community, and would showcase Gwich’in history.
-The project would take place on the shores of Teetł’it Gwinjik (the Peel River) at a place known as Happy’s Landing, and would also welcome those from other cultures and regions who can learn from and share in Gwich’in knowledge and culture.
-The dryfish produced would be shared among camp attendees and also with Gwich’in families and elders in the community who cannot make their own.
+This project will bring fishing and other traditional activities to the community, and would showcase Gwich’in history.
+The project will take place on the shores of Teetł’it Gwinjik (the Peel River) at a place known as Happy’s Landing, and will also welcome those from other cultures and regions who can learn from and share in Gwich’in knowledge and culture.
+The dryfish produced will be shared among camp attendees and also with Gwich’in families and elders in the community who cannot make their own.